NyaomiDEV/Sunamu/README.md

 ### Linux

-#### NOTE: Sunamu is very slow on development, mostly because there's hardly anything to implement that I can do (local girl needs help).
+#### NOTE: Sunamu is very slow on development, mostly because there's hardly anything to implement that the developer can do.
 Please consider this when running a tagged release, as you can easily run a months-old, or even years-old, version.
 Please try compiling Sunamu from this repo instead!

 Get the latest release from the [Releases](https://github.com/NyaomiDEV/Sunamu/releases/latest) section.